WHAT IS

 Types of Treatment

 There are different types of treatment options depending on your symptoms and level of severity.
-Conventional treatments can include the use of medication, changes in diet and nutrition, and sometimes surgical procedures to repair or remove affected parts of your GI tract.
+Conventional treatments can include the use of medication, changes in diet and nutrition, and sometimes surgical procedures to improve or remove affected parts of your GI tract.
 Biologics work by targeting specific parts of the immune system that can contribute to the inflammation seen in Crohn’s.

 Be sure to talk to your doctor about the benefits and risks of all available treatments and what treatment option may be right for you.